daos-stack/daos/src/client/pydaos/torch/Readme.md

 Torch framework provides a way to save and load model's checkpoints: `torch.save` and `torch.load` functions are used to save and load the model state dictionary.
 The `torch.save` function expects a state dictionary object and a file like object `Union[str, PathLike, BinaryIO, IO[bytes]]`.
 To implement such interface, `pydaos.torch.WriteBuffer` class is introduced, which is a wrapper around `io.BufferedIOBase` object, behaving like a writable stream.
-It accumulates the data in the buffer and writes it to the DAOS container when the close method is called.
+`WriteBuffer` can operate in two modes: in-memory buffer and chunked buffer.
+In-memory buffer accumulates data in memory and writes it to the DAOS container when `close()` method is called.
+Chunked buffer writes the data to the DAOS container in chunks of fixed size.
+There are optional parameters to limit number of chunks in-flight and number of worker processes to use.
 Implementation of the loader is pretty straightforward - it reads the data from the file with existing API and returns it as a buffer.

 For convenience, the `pydoas.torch.Checkpoint` class is provided that manages the DAOS connections and provides `reader` and `writer` methods.